pseudoeffective/DriftPolynomials.jl/README.md

 To use the package, first install Julia.
 If you are new to this language, I recommend Ulrich Thiel's page on [JuLie](https://ulthiel.github.io/JuLie.jl/dev/), which in addition to providing software, has a nice introduction for the algebraically-minded mathematician.

-To install the SchubertPolynomials package do this:
+To install the DriftPolynomials package do this:
 ```julia-repl
 julia> using Pkg
 julia> Pkg.add(url="https://github.com/pseudoeffective/DriftPolynomials.jl")